The Parity Accord — Executive Constitutional Brief: Evolving the Good Friday Agreement

 This model is not reducible to devolution, joint authority, or traditional federalism.

-In sum, these features articulate a coherent constitutional model defined by balance, enforceability, and institutional resilience.
+In sum, these features constitute a coherent constitutional model grounded in balance and institutional resilience.

 Closing Statement

-It establishes the conditions under which constitutional outcomes can be determined without domination, exclusion, or instability.
+This framework establishes the conditions under which constitutional outcomes can be determined without domination, exclusion, or structural instability.
+It moves beyond the traditional binary by introducing a parity-based system of shared governance grounded in balance, structure, and enforceability.

 Further Reading and Documentation — Evolving the Good Friday Agreement